MortenChristiansen/TypeBridge/README.md

 Mapping to abstract types is not directly supported.
 You can work around this by mapping to a type having the desired base class somewhere else in your code.
 This mapping can also be used for the mapping to the abstract class.

+Mapping of non-generic collections is not supported since there is no way to know that the actual types of the objects are.